gbordyugov/pndapetzim/README.md

 into account all available features of the orders.
 The categorical features (restaurant id, city id, etc.) are encoded using embedding layers.
-After that, all features for every order are contatenated into a single vector, and the sequence of those vectors are connected to an [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)-like architecture.
+After that, all features for every order are contatenated into a single vector, and the sequence of those vectors is connected to an [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory)-like architecture.
 The output of the bigger model is again a single-headed sigmoid-activation unit.